NescienceSoftware/Nescience-Indexing-CLI/README.md

   4. For each exchange you would like to use, in your "Scripts" folder generate an additional folder with the name of the exchange.
      (Coinbase= "GDAX", Binance = "Binance", Kucoin= "Kucoin", Kraken= "Kraken", etc.)

-  5. In each folder, create 2 JSON files with the following titles and information:
+  5. In each folder, create 2 JSON files with the following titles and the following content:

 1. Title: "Config"

     Content:
     ```
     {"configcheck": ""}
     ```
 2. Title: "Initial:

     Content:
     ```
     {"initialcheck2": ""}
     ```

+** At this point, the scripts will function if called using Python, run "Nescience_rebalance.py" and chose your exchange!    **

+** If you would like a complete executable follow the steps below*

-  4. Using the packaging tool of your choice (Most reccommended is Pyinstaller),
+  6. Using the packaging tool of your choice (the most reccommended is Pyinstaller), compile/package the MAIN script, "Nescience_Rebalance".
+The steps to do so are different depending on system specifics and the packaging tool chosen.

+  NOTE:

+  If the tool chosen does not recursively search for modules, ensure each script in the "Scripts" folder is included.

+  If the folders you created are not included, ensure that they are located in the same folder as your Nescience_Rebalance python script or executable.

+  If using Pyinstaller, we have found that strptime.py is commonly not imported, if you run into this issue simply add strptime.py to the data field of the spec file.

 [Back To The Top](#table-of-contents)